We all have those days, you know. Days when you don’t feel like writing, and every sentence looks crammed and soulless.

 Embrace writing formulas

 When you don’t feel like writing, the blank page is daunting.
 But you don’t need to bear it all alone.
 Need to write a blog post quickly?
-Develop your outline based on a popular copywriting formula.
+Develop your outline based on a popular copywriting formula, and spice it up with a personal touch.
 While strict adherence to proven formulas might backfire, there’s nothing wrong with dusting off a template when you need to keep writing to meet a deadline.

 Spice up your writing space